efratcdn/parallel_for_each/README.md

 [ More e code examples in https://github.com/efratcdn/spmn-e-utils ]

-NOTE:  Next Specman version - 19.03 - will contain support of "parallel for each".
-Once you upgrade to this version - no need for the utility any more.
+NOTE:  Starting Specman version - 19.03 - "all of for each" is part of the language

+If you use this or a newer version - no need for the utility any more.

 The Requirement: